DrJupiter/ML-OPS-FINAL-24/reports/README.md

 > Answer:

 Our project code was debugged with the vs-code debugger.
-Our github actions were debugged by seeing if the action was succesful or not, and chaning them till they were succesful.
+Our GitHub actions were debugged by seeing if the action was successful or not, and changing them till they were successful.

 We performed both torch profiling and cprofiling on our inference code (on CPU, as the person running the code doesn't have NVIDIA GPU).
 In the run we did 10 model predictions on different images.
 These runs include everything except imports (the data had already been loaded locally, so data download was not necessary).